Beni Aharon: Killing of Hind Rajab

 On 3 May 2025, the Hind Rajab Foundation announced that it had identified Lieutenant Colonel Beni Aharon as the commander of the 401st Armored Brigade, which was involved in the killing of five-year-old Palestinian girl Hind Rajab during the Israeli invasion of the Gaza Strip.
 On 29 January 2024, Hind and her family were attempting to flee Gaza City when their vehicle came under fire from Israeli tanks in the Tel al-Hawa neighborhood.
 The attack killed six of her family members, leaving Hind trapped in the wreckage.
 She made a distress call to emergency services, pleading for help.
 When a Palestinian Red Crescent ambulance was dispatched to rescue her, it was also targeted and destroyed by Israeli forces, killing the two paramedics on board.
 Subsequent investigations, including one by Forensic Architecture, concluded that the vehicle had been struck by hundreds of bullets at close range and that the ambulance was hit by a tank-fired shell.
 The foundation filed a war crimes complaint against Aharon with the International Criminal Court, alleging that the actions constituted deliberate targeting of civilians and medical personnel.
 In October 2025, the foundation expanded its submission with a 120-page Article 15 filing naming Aharon among 24 Israeli soldiers and commanders said to be responsible for the killings.

-Successor as spokesperson

-In March 2025, Aharon was discussed as a potential successor to the IDF's chief spokesperson Daniel Hagari.

 Commander of the 146th Division

-On September 2025 he was appointed as the commander of the 146th Division, a reserve armoured division in the Northern Command.
+In September 2025 he was appointed as the commander of the 146th Division, a reserve armoured division in the Northern Command.